 The gender component addresses the UNFPA strategic outcome on gender equality and women's empowerment (GEWE) through two outputs, namely, policy, legal and accountability frameworks are strengthened to advance gender equality and empower women and young people, especially adolescent girls, to exercise their reproductive rights and to be protected from violence and harmful practices; and Multisectoral capacity to prevent and address genderbased violence and harmful practices is improved at national and district levels.
-The results of the first output were to be achieved through supporting the drafting and enactment of the Domestic Violence Act, the Gender Equality Law and the domestication of the Southern African Development Community Model Law on Child Marriage; harmonization of laws, including those on the age of consent and the definition of a 'minor'; dissemination of laws that engagement on the HIV and AIDS discourse to ensure effective integration of GBV issues, in addition to inadequate capacity by NAC to effectively coordinate HIV and AIDS activities as per its mandate.
+The results of the first output were to be achieved through supporting the drafting and enactment of the Domestic Violence Act, the Gender Equality Law and the domestication of the Southern African Development Community Model Law on Child Marriage: harmonization of laws. including those on the age of consent and the definition of a 'minor'; dissemination of laws that inadequate capacity by NAC to effectively coordinate HIV and AIDS activities as per its mandate.
 There is also need to strengthen the health systems, eliminating stigma and discrimination and enhanced quality of care to the target populations.